near-daos/sputnik-dao-contract/sputnikdao2/README.md

 ## Testing

 To test the sputnik2 DAO you will need a testnet account.
-If you don't have one yet create it [https://wallet.testnet.near.org/](in this link).
+If you don't have one yet create it in https://wallet.testnet.near.org/.

 Lets assume your account is 'sputnik2.testnet', and you want to deploy your first DAO in 'genesis.sputnik2.testnet'

-Step 1.
+#### Step 1.
 Login with your account:
 ```
 near login
 ```

-Step 2.
+#### Step 2.
 Deploy factory:

 Use `export CONTRACT_ID=sputnik2.testnet` in the terminal to set the account where to deploy the factory.
 Then, execute the following command from the root of this repository.